 The International Standard Classification of Occupations 2008 (ISCO-08) provides a system for classifying and aggregating occupational information obtained by means of statistical censuses and surveys, as well as from administrative records.
 It is a revision of the International Standard Classification of Occupations 1988 (ISCO-88), which it supersedes.

 ISCO-08 is a four-level hierarchically structured classification that allows all jobs in the world to be classified into 436 unit groups.
 These groups form the most detailed level of the classification structure and are aggregated into 130 minor groups, 43 sub-major groups and 10 major groups, based on their similarity in terms of the skill level and skill specialization required for the jobs.
-This allows the production of relatively detailed internationally comparable data as well as summary information for only 10 groups at the highest level of aggregation
+This allows the production of relatively detailed internationally comparable data as well as summary information for only 10 groups at the highest level of aggregation.

 The classification was adopted by a tripartite Meeting of Experts on Labour Statistics on updating the International Standard Classification of Occupations (ISCO) held from 3 to 6 December 2007.
 This meeting was convened by the Governing Body of the International Labour Office in accordance with a resolution, in 2003, of the Seventeenth International Conference of Labour Statisticians (ICLS).
 In this resolution, endorsed by the Governing Body in March 2004, the International Labour Office (ILO) was requested to update ISCO by late 2007 and convene a tripartite Meeting of Experts to adopt the classification and make appropriate recommendations to the Governing Body (ILO, 2004; the full text of the resolution is provided in Annex 1).